apache/dubbo-python/samples/serialization/README.md

 ### [Json](./json)

-`protobuf` does not fully illustrate how to implement custom serialization and deserialization because its built-in functions perfectly meet the requirements.
-Instead, I'll demonstrate how to create custom serialization and deserialization functions using `orjson`:
+We have already implemented single-parameter serialization and deserialization using `protobuf`.
+Now, I will demonstrate how to write a multi-parameter `Json` serialization and deserialization function to enable remote calls for methods with multiple parameters.

 1. Install `orjson`: